Gunasaikiran/Gunasaikiran/README.md

 Here are some ideas to get you started:
 -->
-🔭 I’m currently working on Embeded Systems<br>
+🔭 I’m currently working on RTL Designing<br>
-🌱 I’m currently learning Machine Learning<br>
+🌱 I’m currently STA<br>
 📫 How to reach me:gunasaikiran8055@gmail.com<br>
 <!--👯 I’m looking to collaborate on ...
 -🤔 I’m looking for help with ...